CRED-CLUB/propeller/docs/architecture.md

 ---
 # Overview

 `Propeller` acts as a proxy to send events from the backend services to the frontend clients.
-It is specifically designed to solve for non gRPC based services.
+It is specifically designed to solve problems for non-gRPC-based services.

 ![](https://pic.surf/uda)